back to the MAIN INDEX

 On the doorway of this house of sorrows

-There is a notice written in enormous letters,
+there is a notice written in huge letters,

 Oh Jesus, baptized and circumcised, 2